 As you begin to sew through one circle, begin to load the another circle so that the machine grabs the next circle.
 You can leave space between them or make the space kind of tight.
 It is just a matter of preference.

 The machine does the work for you.
 Just be sure the circle goes through the machine fairly straight.
 The circles will flip a good deal if the stitch isn’t relatively in the middle.

 It’s that easy.
 If you don’t own a sewing machine, you definitely could just glue them together on a bit of twine, but sewing them goes rather quickly and I really like the look.
-If you’re interested in buying a sewing machine, research different sewing machine types, it’ll really help you out!

 I plan on wrapping the garland up on a piece of cardboard to use it again for other occasions beyond Christmas.

 What are your plans for New Years?
 Having a party these would be perfect for?